Va1ord/Code-Marathon-5-days/README.md

 The third project is done
 So, Day 3 is coming to an end.
 I have added some functions to slider.
 (1:05)

+  Fourth day - Board.
+The fourth project is already on CodePen, but the day is not over yet